• Skip to primary navigation

 The Hurst family left Nevada about 1922 and moved to California where Glenn and Dale founded a silk manufacturing plant in 1923 in Escondido.
 Glenn died suddenly in 1940 at age 56.

-Little is known about Sadie after she left Nevada.
-She passed away in Pasadena, Calif. on January 17, 1952 at the age of 94 from a hemorrhage caused by cancer of the uterus and is buried in Escondido’s Oak Hill Memorial Park.
+Sadie passed away in Pasadena, Calif. on January 17, 1952, at the age of 94 from a hemorrhage caused by cancer of the uterus and is buried in Escondido’s Oak Hill Memorial Park.

 Biographical sketch by Tammy McMenomy